 The right chart is almost always determined by what kind of statement you are making, not by personal taste.
 Here is the mapping that covers the large majority of LinkedIn posts.

 - A change over time (revenue, users, MRR): use a line chart when you are comparing a couple of series, or an area chart when you want a single growing number to feel substantial.
-The fill under an area chart is what makes growth feel big, which is exactly the emotion you want on a milestone post.

 - A breakdown of one whole (where revenue or traffic comes from): use a donut chart, but only with a few slices.
-Donuts are for "roughly a third of our traffic is organic," not for precise comparisons.

 The discipline here is subtraction.
 Pick the chart that says your one thing most directly, then resist the urge to add a second metric "while you are at it."